-As of August 9, 2021, our authorized share capital consisted of 2,500,000,000 Ordinary Shares, with no par value, of which 31,821,865 shares were issued and outstanding as of such date.
+As of December 31, 2022, our authorized share capital consisted of 2,500,000,000 Ordinary Shares, with no par value, of which 45,623,434shares were issued and outstanding as of such date.
 All of our outstanding Ordinary Shares have been validly issued, fully paid and non-assessable.
-Our Ordinary Shares are not redeemable and are not subject to any preemptive right.